FoalTS/foal/docs/architecture/services-and-dependency-injection.md

 ## Abstract Services

-> Abstract services are available in Foal v1.11 onwards.

 If you want to use a different service implementation depending on your environment (production, development, etc.), you can use an abstract service for this.

 *logger.service.ts*